kiwindow/PrognosisOfRejection/README.md

     The URL of the company is as follows: https://www.wolfram.com/index.ja.html It contains the result of generating 11,540 predictive functions and processes of distilling simple sparse model for finding dominant predictive factors.
-    The caliculation was mainly done with the software, DataModeler® by Evolved Analytics® that runs on Mathematica.
+    The caliculation was mainly done with a software, DataModeler® by Evolved Analytics® that runs on Mathematica.
     The URL of this company is as follows: http://www.evolved-analytics.com/ To reproduce the results in this file, DataModeler® is also needed.
+    Both softwares have a free trial system.

 6) AnalysisOfPredictor.pdf
     This file contains the samme contants as 5) and is saved in a PDF file.